|

 traditional playing techniques and repertoire, then by

-its electronic possibilities through devices such as
+extending its electronic possibilities through devices such

-Whammy Pedal and the Oberheim Echoplex.
+as the Whammy Pedal and the Oberheim Echoplex.

 His first three CDs, "Heartstrings", "Feverdreams,"